Black Magic (chocolates)

 Black Magic is a British brand of boxed chocolates originally created by Rowntree's in 1933.
+The brand is now owned by Nestlé.
 Sold as an affordable version of an (at that time) otherwise very expensive luxury product, they were marketed as a courtship gift.
 In the 1970s, the brand was advertised using the slogan "Who knows the secret of the Black Magic box?"

-The brand is now owned by Nestlé.
+Christopher Gunning wrote the music for the iconic series of advertisements that ran on British television from 1971 well into the 1980s.